SpaceX Crew Dragon, built to carry humans, launches demo flight

 (CNN) — SpaceX’s Crew Dragon capsule, its first spacecraft designed to carry humans, took flight for the first time Saturday.

-An uncrewed demonstration mission took off from Kennedy Space Center in Florida just before 3 am ET.
+An uncrewed demonstration mission took off from Kennedy Space Center in Florida early Saturday, en route to the International Space Station.

+“It’s been 17 years to get to this point,” he said.
+It took “an incredible amount of hard work and sacrifice from a lot of people to get to this point.”

+“It was super stressful, but it worked — so far.
+We have to dock with the station, and we have to come back,” he added of the Crew Dragon launch, but some of the “riskiest” hurdles have been cleared.

-SpaceX’s capsule is now en route to the International Space Station, which flies about 254 miles above Earth at tremendous speeds: about 10 times faster than a bullet.
+SpaceX’s capsule, carrying a dummy called Ripley, named for the “Alien” protagonist Ellen Ripley is expected to dock Sunday at the International Space Station, which flies about 254 miles above Earth at tremendous speeds: about 10 times faster than a bullet.

-Crew Dragon is carrying a dummy named Ripley, named for the “Alien” protagonist, instead of people.
-And it will dock with the orbiting laboratory on Sunday to drop off about 400 pounds of supplies before it flies back home five days later.
+There, it will drop off about 400 pounds of supplies before it flies back home five days later.

+SpaceX also dropped in a plush toy globe that flew around the cabin during flight to demonstrate when the capsule is in zero gravity.

 This marks the first and only demo mission that Crew Dragon will fly without humans on board.
 If all goes well, the capsule design will undergo a few more reviews and safety checks, and it could be ready to fly two NASA astronauts to the space station in July, based on the space agency’s current timeline.